-Say we were to choose Puerto Vallarta as a home base instead of a major city in Europe…this is what our travel options would look like:
+Say we were to choose Puerto Vallarta as a home base in North America instead of a major city in one of the EU countries…this is what our travel options would look like:

-Lots of great places are listed, however, let’s compare that to what life in Europe could look like.
+Lots of great places are listed, however, let’s compare that to what life in a European country could look like.

 Doing the same search as above but just changing the city to see what living in Europe would be like: